 On the front door—and beyond

-A decade later and now part of Amazon, Ring offers 50 devices that include security cameras for homes, cars, and business, along with alarms, sensors, and smart lighting.
+A decade later and now part of Amazon, Ring offers 50 devices that include security cameras for homes, cars, and business, along with alarms, sensors, and smart lighting.“The name Ring has a couple of meanings,” Siminoff said.
+“It’s the sound a doorbell makes, but it also comes from the ring of security we create around your home and, in time, your community.”

 “We never add technology for technology’s sake,” added Jason Mitura, Ring’s chief product officer.
 “We’re constantly bringing more utility and flexibility to our customers.”